 The craft will then embark on a two-hour descent under the balloon before landing in the Atlantic ocean, where a ship will collect the passengers, the capsule and the balloon and transport them back to land.

-In 2013, Space Perspective – formerly known as World View – launched a similar initiative to take passengers to the edge of space in a balloon-like vessel, also designed by PriestmanGoode.
+In 2013, Space Perspective's two founders were involved in a similar initiative to take passengers to the edge of space in a balloon-like vessel, also designed by PriestmanGoode.

 Although these journeys didn't happen, the company has scheduled Neptune's first test flight to take place in early 2021, without any passengers, but with a group of research payloads onboard.